Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Get to Brooklyn by underground

-If you are wondering which is the best way to get around the Big Apple and access the museum, the easiest way is to take the underground.
+If you're wondering which is the best way to get around the Big Apple and get to the museum, the easiest way is to take the underground.
 The ticket costs approximately €2.60.
-So you don't break out in a sweat getting around this underground city, here are some basic tips on how to use the New York underground.
+So you don't break out in a sweat getting around this other underground city, here are some basic tips for using the New York underground.

 Brooklyn Museum opening hours